Website and App FAQs

 To restore your benefits, simply log back in to the app using the same AccuWeather account that’s linked to your subscription.

-Q: Why do I see an email address on the Logout button on the website?
+Q: Why do I see an email address on the Log Out button?

 In some cases, multiple AccuWeather accounts may be associated with the same email address.
 If you’re experiencing issues accessing your account or subscription benefits, contact our support team at support@accuweather.com for assistance.